 - Share your family values and need for trust.

-- Use “I’d love to see/hear…” You may want to offer your teen practice in truth-telling when it’s tempting to lie.
-When you notice a misbehavior, before your teen can attempt to cover it up, you might say: “I imagine that there’s a part of you that is worried about getting into trouble, so I would love to see you take a risk and try truthfully telling me what happened.”
+- Use “I’d love to see/hear…” statements.
+You may want to offer your teen practice in truth telling when it’s tempting to lie.
+When you notice a misbehavior, before your teen can attempt to cover it up, you might say, “I imagine that there’s a part of you that is worried about getting into trouble, so I would love to see you take a risk and try truthfully telling me what happened.”

 - Recognize effort.
-Frequently, we offer feedback on what teens are not doing right but how often do we recognize when they are working on their behaviors?
+Frequently, teens get feedback on what they are not doing right, but how often do you recognize when they are working on their behaviors?
 Recognize effort by saying “I notice…” statements like, “I notice how you told me when you went to the movies with your friends instead of staying at your friend’s house.
 I appreciate your honesty!”

 - Proactively remind.
-So often parents have a sense of when a teen is tempted to lie.
+Often parents have a sense of when a teen is tempted to lie.
 Just before they do, you may whisper in your teen’s ear, “Remember to tell the truth even when you make mistakes, and then we’ll figure out the rest together.”

 Step 4.
 Support Your Teen’s Development and Success

 - Learn about development.
-Each new age and stage will present differing social challenges.
-So, becoming informed regularly about what developmental milestones your teen is working toward will offer you empathy and patience.
+Each new age and stage will present different social challenges.
+Being informed about what developmental milestones your teen is working toward will offer you empathy and patience.